DrSkippy/Gnip-Python-Search-API-Utilities/README.md

                         files.
   -t, --search-v2       Using search API v2, which does not accept some of the
                         standard parameters in a query
 </pre>

 ##Using a configuration file

-To avoid entering the the -u, -p and -l options for every command, create a configuration file name ".gnip" in the directory where you will run the code.
-If this file contains the correct parameters, you can omit this command line parameters.
+To avoid entering the the -u, -p and -l options for every command, create a configuration file named ".gnip" in the directory where you will run the code.
+When this file contains the correct parameters, you can omit this command line parameters.

 Use this template: